awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/sales-compensation-report.md

 ## Billed Revenue<a name="section-1-billed-revenue"></a>

- The billed revenue section of this report includes usage and fee\-based software charges from the previous calendar month\.
+ The billed revenue section of this report includes usage and fee\-based charges from the previous calendar month\.
 The following are the column names and descriptions\.

 **Note**
 In this report, *listing fee* is the percentage of transaction proceeds \(except for those from resale by authorized resellers of authorized resale products\) determined in accordance with the tiered listing fee\.